-Although First Degree Fitness rowing machines are produced by a relative newcomer compared to other companies offering high end rowers,the company has quickly built a reputation for reliability and an incredibly realistic rowing motion that is prized by anyone who wants an alternative to real water rowing.
+Although First Degree Fitness rowing machines are produced by a relative newcomer compared to other companies offering high end rowers, the company has quickly built a reputation for reliability and an incredibly realistic motion that is prized by anyone who wants an alternative to being out on the water

 The movement of the blades in the tank churning water also gives rowers a pleasantly realistic sound effect.
 If you close your eyes, you’d swear you were on your favorite lake or river.

-You then have the Horizontal Series which includes the Apollo, Aqua, Neptune, Newport, Pacific, Titan, Trident and Viking models.
+You then have the Horizontal Series which includes the Apollo Black, Hybrid and Pro V, the Aqua, Neptune, Newport, Pacific, Titan, Trident, Viking and new NEON models.

 These models have the water tanks horizontally mounted, as opposed to the vertical mounting on the Evolution Series.

 The Vortex series features the sleek VX-2, VX-3 and VX3 FA with the same vertical orientation of the Evolution Series.

 This series features the Cambridge, Kingston and St. John indoor rowers.
 The Cambridge is more of a recreational rower, the Kingston is compact and the St. John is the commercial model with a vertical water tank.